From Moral Issues that Divide Us

 Nature has placed mankind under the governance of two sovereign masters, pain and pleasure.
 It is for them alone to point out what we ought to do, as well as to determine what we shall do.
 On the one hand the standard of right and wrong, on the other the chain of causes and effects, are fastened to their throne.
 They govern us in all we do, in all we say, in all we think: every effort we can make to throw off our subjection, will serve but to demonstrate and confirm it.
 In words a man may pretend to abjure their empire: but in reality he will remain subject to it all the while.
 [Principles of Morals and Legislation, 1.1]

-This aspect of Bentham's theory, that we should maximize the pleasure that results from our actions, is called hedonistic utilitarianism (from the Greek word hedon for “pleasure”).
+This aspect of Bentham's theory, that we should maximize the "pleasure" that results from our actions, is called hedonistic utilitarianism (from the Greek word hedon for “pleasure”).
 Some later utilitarian philosophers felt that Bentham’s hedonistic approach was too restrictive since it ignored other important consequences of our actions that are not necessarily pleasing or painful.
 For example, we value acts of loyalty and friendship, yet they are not always pleasing.
 Rather than focusing on pleasure and pain, they argued, we should instead tally more generally the good and bad that results, or the benefit and disbenefit.

 The second feature of Bentham’s theory is that he proposed that we tally the consequences of each action we perform and thereby determine on a case by case basis whether an action is morally right or wrong.
 Is it right for me specifically to donate $10 to the Red Cross this morning?
 Is it right for me specifically to cheat on my calculus exam this afternoon?
 This aspect of Bentham's theory is known as act-utilitiarianism because of its focus on the consequences of the specific actions that we perform.
 Some later utilitarians felt that this aspect of Bentham’s theory also had problems.
-One problem is that, based on act-utilitarianism, it would be morally wrong for me to waste my time on leisure activities such as watching television, since my time could be spent in ways that produced a greater social benefit, such as charity work.
+One criticism is that, based on act-utilitarianism, it would be morally wrong for me to waste my time on leisure activities such as watching television, since my time could be spent in ways that produced a greater social benefit, such as charity work.
 There’s always a more socially productive way that I could spend my time.
 However, according to the critic, prohibiting leisure activities does not seem reasonable, and virtually no other moral theory condemns us for at least occasionally being leisurely.
 Also, the critic argues, based on act-utilitarianism, we could morally justify actions that we ordinarily find reprehensible, such as torturing a specific captured enemy to get information from him, or enslaving a small group of people to help make life easier for a larger group of people.
 It just depends on whether the total pleasure outweighs the total pain as we tally the consequences of the specific action.
 However, according to the critic, we commonly believe that all acts of torture are morally wrong, regardless of the benefit that may result.
 Thus, act-utilitarianism has some serious flaws as a moral theory.

 A revised version of utilitarianism called rule-utilitarianism addresses the above problems with act-utilitarianism.
 Rather than focusing on the consequences of each particular action that we perform, we should instead examine the consequences of more general behavioral rules that we adopt.
 Thus, according to rule-utilitarianism, a behavioral rule is morally right if the consequences of adopting that rule are more favorable than unfavorable to everyone.
 Take, for example, the rule that “we should spend all of our time advancing society, and no time on leisure activities.”
 On balance this would produce more pain than pleasure, since most people need at least some leisure activity.
 There are similar problems with the rule “we can torture captured prisoners for information”: generally speaking, the limited amount of good that results from extracting information through torture is counterbalanced by the larger amount of pain that the tortured prisoners suffer.
 Rule-utilitarianism offers a similar strategy for judging the legitimacy of any moral rule, such as the rule that “we should not steal” or “we should not kill.”
 A particular action, such as stealing my neighbor's car, is judged wrong since it violates a moral rule against stealing.
 In turn, the rule against stealing is morally binding because adopting this rule produces favorable consequences for everyone.